Trial date set for Bellevue man accused of killing his children

-A Bellevue man accused of his killing his own children will go on trial in September.
+A Bellevue man accused of his killing his own children is scheduled to go on trial in September.

 Adam L. Price, 27, is charged with two counts of first-degree murder in connection with the May 15, 2021, deaths.
 He allegedly smothered his daughter, Emily, 5, and son, Theodore, 3, inside their home at 2716 Alberta Ave. in Bellevue.

-Sarpy County District Court Judge George Thompson on Tuesday set the trial to begin on Sept.
-12. It's expected to last about two weeks.
+On Tuesday, April 25, Sarpy County District Court Judge George Thompson set the trial to begin on Sept.
+12. It’s expected to last about two weeks.

 Strigenz had cited California law that prohibits disclosure of any privileged communications between a priest and a penitent.
 A penitent is defined as a “person who repents their sins or wrongdoings and seeks forgiveness from God.”